fabio-d/minitel-native/rom-emulation/board_nfz330_nfz400/README.md

 GND (exposed on both adapter board's pins, see the [Pinout](#pinout) below), EA is driven low, thus selecting the external ROM.
-The reason why this cable is not needed in Minitels that originally came with external ROMs is that their resistor was soldered in the factory in a slighly different position, which makes it act as a pull-down rather than a pull-up.
+The reason why this cable is not needed in Minitels that originally came with external ROMs is that their resistor was soldered in the factory in a slightly different position, which makes it act as a pull-down rather than a pull-up.

 ### Philips Minitel 2 (NFZ 400)